tum-pbs/pbdl-book/overview.md

 Overview
 ============================

-The following collection of digital documents, i.e. "book", targets _Physics-Based Deep Learning_ techniques.
-By that we mean combining physical modeling and numerical simulations with methods based on artificial neural networks.
+The name of this book, _Physics-Based Deep Learning_, denotes combiniations of physical modeling and numerical simulations with methods based on artificial neural networks.
-The general direction of Physics-Based Deep Learning represents a very active, quickly growing and exciting field of research -- we want to provide a starting point for new researchers as well as a hands-on introduction into state-of-the-art research topics.
+The general direction of Physics-Based Deep Learning represents a very active, quickly growing and exciting field of research, and the following chapter will give a more thorough introduction for the topic and establish the basics for following chapters.

 ```{figure} resources/overview-pano.jpg
 ---